-- 1. Prior to of issuance of occupancy permits for authorized development or acceptance of subdivision improvements, the applicant shall submit to the Community Development Director a final tree preservation report prepared by a certified or consulting arborist.
-This report shall consider all trees that were to remain within the development.
+1. Prior to of issuance of occupancy permits for authorized development or acceptance of subdivision improvements, the applicant shall submit to the Community Development Director a final tree preservation report prepared by a certified or consulting arborist.
+This report shall consider all trees that were to remain within the development as well as those on neighboring properties where roots or branches are found to be impacted by construction, grading or landscaping.
 The report shall note the trees' health in relation to the initially reported condition of the trees and shall note any changes in the trees' numbers or physical conditions.
 The applicant will then be responsible for the loss of any tree not previously approved for removal.
-For protected trees, which were removed, the developer shall pay a penalty in the amount of the appraised value of such tree in addition to replacement requirements contained in Section .
-The applicant shall remain responsible for the health and survival of all trees within the development for a period of five (5) years following acceptance of the public improvements of the development or certificate of occupancy. - 2.
-Prior to issuance of any demolition, grading or building permit, the applicant or contractor shall submit to the Building Department a written statement and photographs verifying that the required tree protection fence is installed around street trees and protected trees in accordance with the tree preservation report.
+For protected trees, which were removed, the developer shall pay a penalty in the amount of the appraised value of such tree in addition to complying with the tree replacement requirements contained in Section .
+The applicant shall remain responsible for the health and survival of all trees within the development for a period of five (5) years following acceptance of the public improvements of the development or certificate of occupancy.

-- 3. If required by the Director and conditioned as part of a discretionary approval, a security guarantee shall be provided to the County.
+- 2. Prior to issuance of any demolition, grading or building permit, the applicant or contractor shall submit to the Building Department a written statement and photographs verifying that the required tree protection fence is installed around street trees and protected trees in accordance with the tree preservation report. - 3.
+If required by the Director and conditioned as part of a discretionary approval, a security guarantee shall be provided to the County.
 Prior to the issuance of any permit allowing construction to begin, the applicant shall post cash, bond or other security satisfactory to the Director, in the penal sum of five thousand dollars (\$5,000.00) for each tree required to be preserved, or twenty-five thousand dollars (\$25,000.00), whichever is less.
 The cash, bond or other security shall be retained for a period of one (1) year following acceptance of the public improvements for the development and shall be forfeited in an amount equal to five thousand dollars (\$5,000.00) per tree as a civil penalty in the event that a tree or trees required to be preserved are removed, destroyed or severely damaged. - 4.
 An applicant with a proposed development which requires underground utilities shall avoid the installation of said utilities within the dripline of existing trees whenever possible.
 In the event that this is unavoidable, all trenching shall be done using directional boring, air-spade excavation or by hand, taking extreme caution to avoid damage to the root structure.
 Work within the dripline of existing trees shall be supervised at all times by a certified or consulting arborist. - 5.
 It shall be a violation of this division for any property owner or agent of the owner to fail to comply with any development approval condition concerning preservation, protection, and maintenance of any protected tree. - a.
-Identify, establish, and maintain tree protection zones throughout the entire duration of the project; - Isolate tree protection zones using 5-foot tall, orange plastic fencing supported by poles pounded into the ground, located at the driplines as described in the arborist's report; - c.
-Maintain tree protection zones free of equipment and materials storage; contractors shall not clean any tools, forms, or equipment within these areas; - d.
-If any large roots or large masses of roots need to be cut, the roots shall be inspected by a certified arborist or registered forester prior to cutting as required in the arborist's report.
-Any root cutting shall be undertaken by an arborist or forester and documented.
-Roots to be cut shall be severed cleanly with a saw or toppers.
-A tree protection verification letter from the certified arborist shall be submitted to the Planning Department within five (5) business days from site inspection following root cutting; - e.
-Normal irrigation shall be maintained, but oaks shall not need summer irrigation, unless the arborist's report directs specific watering measures to protect trees; - f.
-Street tree trunks and other trees not protected by dripline fencing shall be wrapped with straw wattles, orange fence and 2x4 boards in concentric layers to a height of eight feet; and
+Identify, establish, and maintain tree protection zones throughout the entire duration of the project; - b.
+Isolate tree protection zones using 56-foot tall, orange plasticchain-link fencing supported by poles pounded into the ground, located at the driplines edge of tree protection zones as described in the arborist's report3;